 - It should be short and to the point.
 Two to four sentences maximum.
 You want people to remember and reproduce it at the right moment.

 - The narrative should meaningfully link your past successes to your near and long-term aspirations and suggest the kinds of assignments that would help to achieve those objectives.
 Potential employers should have two reactions.
 First, they should be interested in working with you.
 Second, they should know if it makes sense for you to work with them.

 - Your narrative needs to come together with the right combination of honesty, humility, and personal flavor.
 Doing so creates an authentic and compelling career narrative.
 Narratives that just articulate a string of successes are not credible and are not likely to be repeated.

 - Finally, once developed, your career narrative should never be set in stone.
 It needs to be regularly updated, as you achieve more and your needs change.
 Therefore it is key to continue to talk about in your network, so they can see the logic in your slightly changing story.

 In conclusion, in the current situation, where careers have become dynamic and unpredictable, everybody needs a career narrative – whether you are a young starter, looking for your first job, a seasoned professional or an independent looking for a new and interesting assignment.
 Change is constant and you want to be ready for it.

-Contact us if you want to learn more about our evidence-based tooling to support your employees in their careers.
+Contact us if you want to learn more about the Career Fitness Profiler to support your employees in their careers.

 Gardner, H.K. & Zalisk,A. (2013).
 Younger Workers Need a Career Narrative, Harvard Business Review.